How To Get PADI® Certified in the Caribbean - Within 48 Hours!

 R – Releases – Learn how to open / close the various releases on yours and your buddy’s wet suit.
 Check tank straps, shoulder and chest straps, etc.

-A – Air – Check reulators, cylinder value (to ensure its open), air monitoring device, and even taste of air at this point.
+A – Air – Check regulators, cylinder value (to ensure its open), air monitoring device, and even taste of air at this point.
 Check alternative air source and be sure you and your buddy know where to locate yours, and theirs.

 F – Final Check – This is where you cross your T’s and dot your I’s.
 Check all gear, including mask, snorkel, fins, dive light, etc.), and be sure to secure loose hoses and other objects.